Uniswap/docs/docs/sdk/v3/guides/advanced/01-overview.md

 The following examples use **ethersJS** and the **Uniswap V3 subgraph** hosted on The Graph's hosted service.
 To learn more about Uniswap's subgraphs, visit the [API](../../../../api/subgraph/overview.md) section.

 We will take a deep dive into the Uniswap V3 protocol and use practical examples to understand the data stored by the Uniswap smart contracts.
-We will explore how we can compute the available liquidity in a specific price range, visualize **liquidity density** in pools and how to use Uniswap as a **price oracle**.
+We will explore how we can compute the available liquidity in a specific price range, visualize **liquidity density** in pools, use Uniswap as a **price oracle** and swap by creating **Range Orders**.

-These guides are a bit longer than the previous ones and provide more theoratical background and complete code examples.
+These guides are a bit longer than the previous ones and provide more theoretical background.